 Paluma Range National Park has much to offer for adventurers like myself.
 This trail goes along the old Bluewater Forestry Road to the Paluma township.
 On the south side of the range it follows the Bluewater Range Track which is an old logging road that was frequented by four wheel drivers and on the northern side it joins onto an old Paluma logging road.
 The logging operations were shutdown before they could connect the two logging roads together leaving a 10km stretch of bush bashing.

 This track was first established by old Vietnam veterans a few years ago and is known as the PRB track (Paluma Range Bluewater Track).
 All of track was destroyed by Cyclone Yasi in 2011 and no one has walked it since.
 About 20km of the Forestry Road end has been cleared by four wheel drive enthusiasts and about 10km on the Paluma side by bushwalking enthusiasts.
 There is still about a 10km stretch in the middle that is yet to be cleared.

 Currently, the track is being recut from the northern end by National Park Volunteers (namely Wilfred and Jamie).
 Once fully completed, the track is hoped to be turned into one of the great walks, much like the Thorsborne Trail on Hinchinbrook Island.
-Until this track is fully reopened, which is expected to be at the end of 2018, I do not recommended attempting this track unless you are a very experienced bush walker and have all the safety and navigational equipment & skills.
+Until this track is fully reopened, which is expected to be at the end of 2019, I do not recommended attempting this track unless you are a very experienced bush walker and have all the safety and navigational equipment & skills.
 The cyclone knocked out the canopy so it is super thick and slow going.
-Expect speeds of 200m per hour in the worst spots.
+Expect speeds of 200m per hour or less in the worst spots.

 Townsville Rockwheelers and Townsville 4WD Club use to frequent the loggers hut and caravan, however Cyclone Yasi made it impossible to get there on a vehicle.
 Past the logging cabins, the logging road hasn't been used for few decades.
 It is well and truly overgrown and you will need Secateurs to cut your way through the bramble, lawyer cane, barbed wire vine, and bladed grass.